Aid for Syria waits on Turkish border as warring sides bicker

 Disagreements between the warring sides were blocking aid getting into opposition-held eastern Aleppo, Swanson added.
 "Some groups are looking to gain political mileage out of this, and this is something we need to put aside," he said.

-A second U.N. official said that deliveries to Aleppo had to cross numerous checkpoints operated by both opposition and government forces, and it was still unclear whether the aid could get through safely.
+A second U.N. official said that deliveries to Aleppo had to cross numerous checkpoints operated by both opposition and government forces, and there was still uncertainty over whether the aid could get through safely.

 But the opposition's Sabra blamed Damascus, saying the government's insistence on controlling aid was obstructing its delivery to Aleppo under the agreement.